Where to Donate Gently Used Toys and Baby Gear on LI

 If your kids are anything like most, their holiday wish lists are filled with requests for new toys.
 And once the holiday comes—and they're happily playing with their gifts—what do you do with all of the old toys that are cluttering up the house?
 Or all of the baby equipment that the kids have outgrown?

 Before you put those toys out on the curb, consider these Long Island organizations that accept preowned toys and baby items provided they are clean, undamaged, and in working order.

-For safety reasons, charities do not accept cribs or car seats.
+For safety reasons, most charities do not accept cribs or car seats.
 However, many will accept strollers, bouncers, and even baby care items such as diapers.
 At this busy time of year, however, contact these charities to make sure they haven't reached their donation limits.
-One other tip: Ask your preschool child's school director, local library or church.
+One other tip: Ask your preschool child's school director, local library, or church.
 Often, those institutions are willing to accept used toys and books from someone they know and trust.

 Looking for more ways to help your community?
 There are plenty of holiday volunteer opportunities for kids and families.
 And for other seasonal activities, check out our Long Island holiday fun guide or these 30 things to do over holiday break with Long Island kids.